 If the value for that attribute is

-true, then the device fully supports Vendor Native Development Kit (VNDK) and can use any GSI operating system (OS) version.
+true, then the device fully supports Vendor Native Development Kit (VNDK) and can use any GSI operating system (OS) version newer than the on device OS version.
 Choose the latest GSI OS version available.

 If the value for the attribute is

 false, then the device isn't fully VNDK-compliant, and the device can use only the GSI for the same on-device OS version.
 For example, an Android 9 (API version 28) device that isn't VNDK-compliant can load only an Android 9 GSI image.

 The GSI CPU architecture type must match the device’s CPU architecture.
 To find the right CPU architecture for the GSI image, run the following command: